MCCitiesNetwork/VaultStorage/README.md

 - vaultstorage.action.place — allow placing the stored block back into the world
 - vaultstorage.admin.override — bypass region/container checks when capturing/placing
 - vaultstorage.action.capture — allow entering capture mode and vaulting containers

-Notes:
-- The capture/placement logic is enforced by both the menu flows and internal policy.
-- “Admin override” lets you bypass region and container ownership checks; the UI will clearly indicate when override is active.

-### Commands (admin view)
-- /vault — opens the main menu (requires vaultstorage.user)

 ### Menu and Text Configuration (YAML)
 All menu and session texts are generated on first use under: